TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-31-how-to-refactor-custom-doctrine-annotations-to-attributes.md

     You're probably already using those [thanks to Rector](https://github.com/rectorphp/rector/blob/main/docs/rector_rules_overview.md#annotationtoattributerector).
 That was the easy part.
 The more challenging part is **custom `@annotation` classes**.
 Last weekend I refactored a couple of those, and this is what I found out.

-tweet: "New Post on #php 🐘 blog: How to Refactor Custom Doctrine Annotations to Attributes"
 ---

 **tl;dr;** Do you want to get the job done?
 Use [`DoctrineAnnotationClassToAttributeRector`](https://github.com/rectorphp/rector/blob/main/docs/rector_rules_overview.md#doctrineannotationclasstoattributerector).
 Do you want to understand the step-by-step process of refactoring?
 Read on.